Zheludevaat/Tarot/README.md

 The resulting application will appear in a folder named `tarot-explorer-*`.

+Electron stores its cache in a temporary folder inside your user directory to avoid permission errors.
+You can safely delete this folder if needed.

 ## License

 This project is released under the [MIT License](LICENSE).